Job Engine WordPress Theme Review – Run your own job board with WordPress

 Job Engine As A Job Seeker

-I do not have the Facebook login or indeed the login with Twitter option enabled.
+I do not have the Facebook login or indeed the login with the Twitter option enabled.
 Not everyone wants to use it so I am doing this the standard way.
-Signing up was very easy and after you have signed up you are greeted with the below:

 Another worthy mention is the ability to hide your profile from companies so you do not show up in the search results.